vaaviles/public/Oracle.Instant.Client.Mac.md

-# Installing Oracle Instant Client on a Mac
+# Installing Instant Client Downloads for macOS (Intel x86)

 ## 1.- Create a directory to store the Oracle software